webyrd/mediKanren/medikanren2/dbk/README.md

 ## TODO

-* check local satisfiability before branching
-  * to allow transitive closures to terminate on acyclic data

 * implement checkpointing to avoid losing work with a long materialization process

 * `explain` for extracting the database subset needed to reproduce a query's results